Salaamun alaykum, dear readers!

 The selection of Rashad as messenger is a more convincing argument against the authority of Hadith in Islam than anything I ever said in this gigantic article that I made explaining why to follow the Quran alone.

-I almost question why I spent so much time giving a thorough, scripture-based argument on why the Quran should be followed alone when I could easily have said that a Quran-alone Muslim like Rashad being indirectly identified in the Quran as the Messenger of the Covenant is proof-positive that the Quran must be followed alone.
+I almost question why I spent so much time giving a thorough, scripture-based argument on why the Quran should be followed alone when I could easily have said that Rashad being identified in the Quran as the Messenger of the Covenant is proof-positive that the Quran must be followed alone.

 Here is some of Rashad’s contributions to restoring the correct teachings of Islam: